General Information

 Printed from: https://catalog.rhodes.edu/general-information/student-life

 The mission of academic advising at Rhodes is to promote student learning.
 Each entering student is assigned an academic advisor, who will function in that capacity until the student formally declares a major.
-This must be done prior to the registration period of the spring semester of the sophomore year.
-At that point, a faculty advisor from the major department is assigned to or selected by the student.
+Major declaration must be done prior to the registration period of the student's spring semester of their sophomore year.
+At that point, a faculty advisor from the major department is either selected by or assigned to the student.

 Assisted by the academic advisor, the student learns: